rticommunity/rticonnextdds-examples/examples/connext_dds/builtin_qos_profiles/c++03/README.md

 Likewise, if you generated a Visual Studio solution, open the solution and follow the regular build process.

-## Link and Run with Dynamic Libraries
-This example dynamically loads the *RTI Monitoring library*.
-If you statically link with the other RTI libraries, this will fail at runtime.

-To dynamically link with the RTI libraries on *Windows*, choose the *Debug DLL* or *Release DLL* build target.
-Make sure that RTI's libraries are in the system `PATH` environment variable, such as:
-`PATH=c:\Program Files\rti_connext_dds-5.2.0\lib\i86Win32VS2010;...`

-To dynamically link with the RTI libraries on *Linux*, modify the makefile to remove the 'z' from the end of the RTI library names, such as:
-`-lnddscpp2 -lnddsc -lnddscore`

-Also, make sure that RTI's libraries are in the system `LD_LIBRARY_PATH` environment variable, such as:
-`export LD_LIBRARY_PATH=~/rti_connext_dds-5.2.0/lib/i86Linux2.6gcc4.4.5:$LD_LIBRARY_PATH`

 ## Running the Example

 In two separate command prompt windows for the publisher and subscriber.
 Run